Phrogz/docubot/README.md

 ## Using Custom Section Titles
 A file named "index.md" inside a directory describes the section itself.
 Such a file with a title attribute in the metadata section allows you to set the title of the section itself.

+Note that for the metadata section to be recognized, the section must end with `+++` on its own line (even if you have no additional content you wanted to write for that section).

 ## Editing the HTML Template and Stylesheet
 TODO